And we can't say we necessarily blame them...

-I am a self-professed music snob.
+I'm a self-professed music snob.
 I make no apologies about this.
 I was a DJ in college, I have more vinyl than you, and I will judge you for your taste in music.
 Why?
-Simply: I have better taste in music than you ever will.
-So Tastebuds.fm is my kind of dating site.
-Finally someone got it right and decided, "Hey, let's match people based on their taste in music."
-Brilliant.
+Simple: I have better taste in music than you ever will.

 A few others also on the list?
 Such "favorites" as U2 (gag me with Bono's sunglasses), Creed (someone stab my eardrums) and Coldplay (I just threw up in my mouth).
 And yes, the rumors are true: I did stop seeing a guy once because he had Coldplay on his iPod.
 Why?
 Because my vagina and ears have standards, that's why.

 HowAboutWe did a breakdown of what bands might say about the listener.
 Interesting idea, but I'm not buying what they're selling.
 According to them, you may not want to date someone who listens to Leonard Cohen all the time, because his "point of view is very self-centered and questionable."
 Oh, how I disagree.

 If you're lucky enough to find someone who has Cohen records on repeat, then you just found yourself a philosopher.
 Also, anyone who listens to such favorites of mine like Bon Iver and The Smiths is apparently a "sad bastard who will bring you down."
 Again, I disagree.
 Go listen to "Ask" or "You Just Haven't Earned It Yet, Baby" by The Smiths and tell me how you feel afterward.
 Then, we can revisit this topic.
 If you don't get it, you're not my cup of tea.